akhmetpekov/akhmetpekov/README.md

 - 👯 I’m looking to collaborate on iOS projects

-- 🏫 I'm currently studying at Astana IT University in Kazakhstan in my final year of study
+- 🏫 I've graduated from Astana IT University in Kazakhstan.

-- 🇰🇷 I'm currently in Korea on an exchange program until December 26, 2023 ✈️

 - 📋 I'm open to new job opportunities